-- 44.1 At each annual General Meeting, any Director appointed by the Directors under clause 43.7 must retire. - Other than a Director appointed under clause 43.7, a Director's term of office starts at the end of the annual General Meeting at which they are elected and ends at the end of the annual General Meeting at which they retire. - Each Director must retire at least once every three years and may only hold office as a Director for three consecutive terms. - 44.4 A Director who retires under clause 44.1 or 44.3 may nominate for election or re-election, subject to clause 44.5. - 44.5 A Director who has held office for a continuous period of nine years or more may only be reappointed or re-elected by a Special Resolution.
+- 44.1 At each annual General Meeting: - (a) any Director appointed by the Directors to fill a casual vacancy or as an additional Director must retire, and - (b) at least one-third of the remaining Directors must retire. - 44.2 The Directors who must retire at each annual General Meeting under clause 44.1(b) will be the Directors who have been longest in office since last being elected.
+Where Directors were elected on the same day, the Director(s) to retire will be decided by lot unless they agree otherwise. - 44.3 Other than a Director appointed under clause 43.7, a Director's term of office starts at the end of the annual General Meeting at which they are elected and ends at the end of the annual General Meeting at which they retire. - Each Director must retire at least once every three years and may only hold office as a Director for three consecutive terms. - 44.5 A Director who retires under clause 44.1 may nominate for election or re-election, subject to clause 44.6. - 44.6 A Director who has held office for a continuous period of nine years or more may only be reappointed or re-elected by a Special Resolution.